vasilije15/virmani/README.md

 Java Swing GUI example using Jasper Reports
+(Java program za generisanje virmana za naplatu u PDF)

-An App that allows user to input data which is used for a payment slip printing on a dot matrix printer
+An App that allows user to input data which is used to print a payment slip on a dot matrix printer